DanielCoffey1/AutoF11/README.md

      - **Delay (ms)**: Delay before sending keys (default: 150ms)
      - **Enabled**: Whether the rule is active
      - **Only Once**: Apply fullscreen only once per session for this app
+     - **Always Toggle**: Always toggle fullscreen even if already fullscreened (useful for apps that need to toggle every time)

 3. Click "Apply" to save changes (applies immediately without restart)